 Creating ad content that is actually interesting will go a long way, especially if the ads don’t look like ads.
-If you’re promoting a tutorial, blog post, discount offering on your site, or any other piece of content for that matter, use unique messaging while cross-promoting and target with intention.
+You may be promoting a tutorial, blog post, discount offering on your site, or any other piece of content for that matter.
+Whatever the case is, use unique messaging while cross-promoting and target with intention.

-Do not rely on the algorithm to get you in front of your audience, even if you’re just sending out basic messaging.
+Do not rely on the algorithm to get you in front of your audience.
+Follow this social media marketing tip even if you’re just sending out basic messaging.
 Unfortunately, Facebook offers boosted posts for a reason — it doesn’t cost a huge amount and can make all the difference in terms of if your message being received or not.

 Keep in mind that just because someone follows you on Twitter does not mean they follow you on Instagram.
 It is not enough to be present on these channels you need to create unique content for each platform, diversify the messaging, and adjust how you connect with your audience.